 Desalination Can Provide a Drought-Proof Water Supply for Orange County

-“Poseidon’s proposed Huntington Beach desalination project is in the final phase of permitting and requires only an approval from the Coastal Commission to permit plant construction.
-We are committed to working with the Coastal Commission to bring closure to the permitting process so that Orange County has the same opportunity as San Diego County to drought-proof its water supply.
+Poseidon’s proposed Huntington Beach desalination project is in the final phase of permitting and requires a lease renewal from the State Lands Commission, a permit renewal from the Santa Ana Regional Water Quality Control Board and an approval from the Coastal Commission before construction can begin.
+Poseidon is committed to working with the all of these regulatory agencies so that Orange County has the same opportunity as San Diego County to drought-proof its water supply.

 The Orange County Water District has this webpage dedicated to ocean desalination.

 OCWD states, “Desalinated ocean water could represent an important future source in diversifying the mix of water supplies for Orange County and reducing the region’s need for imported water.
 Without the development of new local supplies, agencies will have to seek more imported water, which is less reliable and about three times more costly than local groundwater.
 It’s OCWD’s duty to explore whether ocean desalination is a good option to provide long-term water supply reliability for Orange County.”